SpaceControl: Introducing Test-Time Spatial Control to 3D Generative Modeling: Preliminaries

 \subsection{Trellis}

 Trellis~\citep{xiang2024structured} is a recent 3D generative model which employs rectified flow models to generate 3D assets from either textual or image conditioning.
-Specifically, it consists of two separate steps of generations, where the first aims to generate the \textit{structure}, while the second focus on the \textit{appearance}.
-Here, we rely on Trellis, however the very recent SAM 3D follows the same approach.
+Specifically, it consists of two separate steps of generations, where the first aims to generate the geometric \textit{structure}, while the second focus on the \textit{appearance}.
+Note that \name{} is equally applicable to more recent works such as SAM 3D~\citep{sam3dteam2025sam3d3dfyimages}, which follow the same two-step generation approach.